VILENS: Visual, Inertial, Lidar, and Leg Odometry for All-Terrain Legged Robots: Introduction

-In our work we aim to fuse all four sensor modalities in a tightly coupled fashion, with particular focus on the proper integration of leg kinematics, even when slippage or terrain deformation occurs.
+In our work, we aim to fuse all four sensor modalities (IMU, kinematics, lidar, camera) in a tightly coupled fashion, with particular focus on the proper integration of leg kinematics in presence of non-ideal contacts, when slippage or terrain deformation occurs.